 Spend Time at the Logan Antique Mall

 When you’re a visitor to Hocking Hills that just can’t wait to hang up their hiking boots after plenty of exploring and swap them out for shopping shoes, a stop at Logan Antique Mall is bound to be a great choice in destinations.
 Located at 12795 OH-664 S., the Logan Antique Mall isn’t hard to miss with its green signs, cabin-style exterior, and many flags that frame the front door.
 The service is friendly and the options for browsing are sure to be abundant.
 Come in and enjoy picking your way through a variety of items, never quite knowing what gems you might stumble upon!
-The Logan Antique Mall is open Monday through Saturday from 10:00 am until 8:00 pm and from 11:00 am until 6:00 pm on Sundays.
+The Logan Antique Mall is open week long from 10:00 am until 6:00 pm.

 Visit the John Glenn Astronomy Park